IsraelDCastro/rails-vite-tailwindcss-template/README.md

 ## Installation

-Make sure you have `vips` in your brew list, or run `brew install vips`
+Make sure you have `vips` in your brew list, or run `brew install vips`.

 I use the flags `--skip-webpack-install --skip-javascript` to prevent installing webpack or esBuild to avoid conflicts with ViteJS⚡️.